dev-9820/AI-PDF/README.md

-# NIYAMR AI – PDF Rule Checker
+# AI – PDF Rule Checker

 A professional AI-powered tool that audits PDFs against custom rules and returns structured JSON results.
 Built with **React**, **Node.js**, and the **Gemini API**, it provides an interactive user interface with real-time results.